 Thursday morning sports medicine conference

-The Thursday sports medicine conference covers nearly the entire spectrum of sports medicine topics.
+The Thursday sports medicine conference covers a significant part of sports medicine topics.
 Approximately 65 percent of the sessions are dedicated to musculoskeletal topics and 35 percent are dedicated to medical topics pertinent to sports medicine.
 Faculty, residents and medical students on the non-surgical sports medicine service attend this conference.
 Attendance at this conference prepares the fellows well to sit for the sport medicine board examination.

 Time may be spent in the anatomy lab performing and reviewing musculoskeletal dissections and practicing ultrasound guided needle placement.
 The anatomy lab sessions are overseen by the attending physicians and by a PT/PhD instructor of anatomy at the university.

 The fellows have the opportunity to rotate with fellowship-trained faculty in the following areas: